cameronbriar/xcell/Readme.md

           tab  to use TAB as a delimiter, simply use 'tab' as the keyword (e.g.   xcell build file.txt -x tab_--_+   )

+          delimiters
+               if you adjust the delimiters, you will need to account for them each time you build or convert

 ## Examples